Skip to content

 Click “Add Site”.

-3.3.2 Set up and configure a Site/ Connect an EcoPhi Box
+3.3.2 Set Up and Configure a Site/Connect an EcoPhi Box

 To set up your Site, you first need to add a Data Source and then add Components to the Data Source.

-3.3.2.1 Add a Data Source/ Add an EcoPhi Box
+3.3.2.1 Add a Data Source/Add an EcoPhi Box

 When you set up a Data Source, you can optionally define ecological and economical calculation factors, which are CO2 per kWh, Trees saved per kWh, Grid selling price and Grid buying price.

-3.3.2.4 Add Components/ Connect equipment to the EcoPhi Box
+3.3.2.4 Add Components/Connect Equipment to the EcoPhi Box

-Select the correct Data Source (EcoPhi Box).
+Select the correct Data Source.

 Enter a name that clearly identifies the Component.